IU East at a Glance

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
-All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, marital status, national origin, disability status or protected veteran status.
+All qualified applicants will receive consideration for employment based on individual qualification.
+Indiana University prohibits discrimination based on age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.
 Indiana University does not discriminate on the basis of sex in its educational programs and activities, including employment and admission, as required by Title IX.
 Questions or complaints regarding Title IX may be referred to the U.S. Department of Education Office for Civil Rights or the university Title IX Coordinator.
 See Indiana University’s Notice of Non-Discrimination here which includes contact information.

 Campus Safety and Security